Do Go On - 127 - Escape From Colditz Castle

 They got underneath the lawn,

-and as Reed dug a hole and proked his head through the grass,
+and as Reid dug a hole and poked his head through the grass,

 he looked up only to find a bunch of German soldiers looking down at him.

-As Matt speculated, the soldier that they tried to bribe had double crossed them.
+the soldier that they tried to bribe had double.

-He got extra paid leave, a promotion, and the war service crossed.
+five-hundred remarks.
+He got extra paid leave, a promotion, and the war service.

-The Geneva Convention sent POWs that tried to escape shouldn't be shot.
-And egg is and
+The Geneva Convention said POWs that tried to escape shouldn't be shot.

 Shit.